 We are heavily reliant upon option rights to certain patent rights and proprietary technology from third parties that are important or necessary to the development of our product candidates and are subject to the terms and conditions of certain collaboration agreements with third parties.
-For example, in 2013 we entered into the Adimab Collaboration Agreement with Adimab.
+For example, in 2014 we entered into the Adimab Collaboration Agreement with Adimab.
 Under the Adimab Collaboration Agreement, we are developing antibodies discovered by Adimab in our AL001 and AL101 product candidates, and we are developing antibodies optimized by Adimab in our AL002 and AL003 product candidates.
 Additionally, in October 2017, we entered into the AbbVie Agreement to co-develop and commercialize medicines with AbbVie to treat Alzheimer's disease and other neurodegenerative diseases.
+In August 2019, we entered into a new Adimab collaboration agreement for development of antibodies for use in future programs.
+For additional information on the Adimab Collaboration Agreement and the AbbVie Agreement, see the sections titled "Business-Adimab Collaboration Agreements" and "Business-Strategic Alliance with AbbVie" in our Annual Report on Form 10-K, which was filed with the SEC on March 24, 2020.